nileshchilka1/AutoEnsembler/README.md

  pip install AutoEnsembler
 ```
 ### How to use

+#### AutoEnClassifier

    After installing, you can import as shown below.
 By default LogisticRegression/Lasso and RandomForestClassifier/RandomForestRegressor is selected.
 While fitting the model I passed 0.25 as validation_split (by default is 0.2).
 You can also see the accuracy_score/r2_score of individual model and of AutoEn model on validation_split data and you can also see the weight used for individual models for prediction.
+Note:- Before fitting the data, do feature scaling.

 ![Screenshot1](https://github.com/nileshchilka1/AutoEnsembler/blob/master/Screenshot%201.png)